luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![Image of the settings under Branch.](../../static/gh-pages.png)

 10\.
-Finally, on the top of this Setting page, under "GitHub Pages", you should now find a field that looks like this:
+Finally, on the top of this page, under "GitHub Pages", you should now find a field that looks like this:

 ![Image of the final link that is presented under "GitHub Pages".](../../static/pages_link.png)

-This is the link to your first built website!
-As you click on the link, you might wonder that you won't see any table of content and you only see the README file.
-We need to make one further commit!
+This is the link to your newly built website!
+When you click the link, you might notice that there's no table of contents yet and only the README file is displayed.
+Don’t worry — we just need to make one more commit!

 11\.
 Push a last commit to your repository.
-You might want to copy your link and paste it into your README file.
+You might want to copy your link and paste it into your `README` file.

 ![Image of the README file with the link added.](../../static/edit-readme3.png)